 The Institute will reimburse travelers for all reasonable and necessary expenses while traveling on authorized Rensselaer business that are in compliance with the guidelines of the Travel and Entertainment Policy.
 If the traveler receives reimbursement from another agency for expenses settled by Rensselaer, the traveler is expected to reimburse the Institute in a timely manner.

 Car Mileage Reimbursement

-The business standard mileage rate for transportation expenses paid or incurred beginning January 1, 2022, was 58.5 cents per mile.
+The business standard mileage rate for transportation expenses paid or incurred beginning January 1, 2023, is 65.5 cents per mile.